 ► For Kids: Yes!
 They’ll love trying all the new flavors and sharing their opinion of how it tastes.

-► Nap-time Version: Over 10 different flavors of popcorn to try between both parks.
+► Nap-time Version: Disney offers over 10 different flavors of popcorn to try between both Tokyo Disney parks.
 Flavors are offered seasonally, and change periodically.
-If you are honest with yourself, you’ll get an expensive souvenir popcorn bucket to take home.
+From chocolate to curry read all about the best and worst flavors, including the flavors that you wish you could have…